 The thought of taking him home with all his medical equipment was daunting.
 His room looked less like a nursery and more like a hospital room.
 Caring for him with a trach at home is yet another overwhelming, terrifying, and isolating experience.
 There is no “code blue” button at home.

 They are several years out from those experiences and now trach changes and those machines don’t feel quite so overwhelming.
 Although he still has his trach, he is thriving, continuing to defy the odds, and winning more hearts with his captivating personality and infectious smile.

 While in the hospital, Jack’s Basket and Fiona’s Hope were baskets they received when he was a baby.
 These gifts said, “I have been in your shoes.”
 For a moment, you don’t feel completely isolated.
-Someone else has been there, understands what you are experiencing.
+Although different stories, someone else has been there, understands what you are experiencing.
+It normalizes something that isn’t.
 This is a very powerful thing.
 Different, but both incredible organizations inspired this mama to do something similar for families or caregivers who would bring their child home with a trach.
 When we give purpose for our pain, great things can happen.